civol/HDLRuby/README.md

 __Note:__

-- In the example above, generic parameter `param` of `subsys_gen` is used for specializing system `sys`.
+- In the example above, the generic parameter `param` of `subsys_gen` is used for specializing system `sys`.

 ##### Specializing generic types

-A generic type is specialized by invoking its name and passing as argument the values corresponding to the generic arguments as follows:
+A generic type is specialized by invoking its name and passing as an argument the values corresponding to the generic arguments as follows:

 ```ruby
 <type name>(<generic argument value's list>)
 ```

-If less values are provided than the number of generic arguments, the type is partially specialized.
+If fewer values are provided than the number of generic arguments, the type is partially specialized.
 However, only a fully specialized type can be used for declaring signals.

 ##### Use of signals as generic parameters

 Signals passed as generic arguments to systems can be used for making generic connections to the instance of the system.
-For that purpose, the generic argument has to be declared as input, output or inout port in the body of the system as follows:
+For that purpose, the generic argument has to be declared as input, output, or inout port in the body of the system as follows:

 ```ruby
 system :<system_name> do |sig|